2022 Next Gen ATP Finals

-The 2022 Next Generation ATP Finals (also known as the Intesa Sanpaolo Next Gen ATP Finals for sponsorship reasons) was a men's exhibition tennis tournament for the eight highest-ranked singles players on the 2022 ATP Tour who are aged 21 and under.
+The 2022 Next Gen ATP Finals (also known as the Intesa Sanpaolo Next Gen ATP Finals for sponsorship reasons) was a men's exhibition tennis tournament for the eight highest-ranked singles players on the 2022 ATP Tour who are aged 21 and under.
 It was held from 8 to 12 November 2022 at the Allianz Cloud Arena in Milan, Italy.

 Brandon Nakashima defeated Jiří Lehečka in the final, 4–3(7–5), 4–3(8–6), 4–2, to win the title.
 Nakashima became the first player to win the exhibition on his second appearance.

 Carlos Alcaraz was the reigning champion, but withdrew from the event before competition began.

 Qualification

 The top eight players in the 2022 ATP Race to Milan will qualify.
 Eligible players must be 21 or under at the end of the calendar year.